avkabanov/widgets-web-service/README.md

 | DELETE      | /widget/delete/{uuid}  | Removes widget with the given ID   |                                                                            |

 ## Structure overview
 All widgets can be stored in local memory or in database.
-Implementation of `com.kabanov.widgets.dao.WidgetCache` specify where widgets will be stored.
+Implementation of `com.kabanov.widgets.dao.WidgetCache` specify widgets storage.

 Currently there are two implementatons:
  - `com.kabanov.widgets.dao.cache.InMemoryWidgetCache` stores widgets in local memory